 This region is home to Portugal’s oldest national park on the northern border with Spain.
 Located in the mountains, it’s a popular hiking destination, and is also close to both Viana do Castelo and Vila Real, with the latter being a fully low-density area.
 Not to mention, it offers a quick hop over to Galicia in Spain.

 A well-known region below the Tejo river that is known for its great cuisine, wineries, castles, and other archeological sites.
 It’s mostly agricultural, with a focus on cork and olive groves, however, it’s also home to Beja and Évora, two beautiful towns both in low-density inland municipalities.
-The good news about Alentejo is that it’s still one of the more affordable parts of Portugal, and almost all of its coast (which is beautiful by the way) is classed as inland and low-density, making it a great option for Golden Visas in 2022 and onwards.
+The good news about Alentejo is that it’s still one of the more affordable parts of Portugal, and almost all of its coast (which is beautiful by the way) is classed as inland and low-density, making it a great option for Golden Visas.

 One of the most expensive regions for real estate on this list, but it is truly unique both geographically and culturally.
 It has a semi-tropical climate and is actually closer to Africa than Portugal.
 Its capital Funchal is the sixth-largest city in Portugal, meaning not totally secluded, and its islands are all classified as high-density inland parts of Portugal, meaning an investment of at least €500,000.

 If you are feeling adventurous, maybe the Azores is the place to buy real estate for you.
 Nicknamed the ‘Hawaii of Portugal’, it’s an exciting place full of fumaroles, hot springs, caverns, and cliffed coasts.
 It’s a haven for ecotourism, diving, water sports, whale watching, and hiking, so if those things speak to you, you shouldn’t get bored.
 Real estate prices are a bit lower than Madeira but they are quickly catching up.